AVAILABLE NOW — Retail Banking VR Training Bundle

 • The second is to increase the soft skills of the entire workforce to be more inclusive and empathetic toward all people.

-The most effective diversity training methods are not slide decks, rule books, or role-playing games.
+The most effective diversity training methods are not slide decks, rule books, or role-play based games.
 True learning in the realm of diversity and inclusion requires learners to step into the shoes of others to experience life at work from their point of view and identify behavior in themselves and their team members that could be problematic.
-For this reason, experiential learning methods, including virtual reality (VR), are the most effective employee upskilling tools.
+For this reason, experiential learning methods are the most effective employee upskilling tools.

 VR training can change how people behave and react when biased or even flagrantly discriminatory situations arise and help them think through how to make decisions in more inclusive ways so that, in the moment, better reactions become ingrained and automatic.

-The ability to practice is essential in learning — whether it’s physical reps in an athletic environment, mental reps in an academic or professional environment, or, in the case of soft skills, emotional reps.
+The ability to practice is essential in learning whether it’s physical repetition in an athletic environment, mental repetition in an academic or professional environment, or, in the case of soft skills, emotional repetition.
 VR is beneficial in this way because training modules can be repeated again and again.

-Immersive Learning — VR combined with advanced learning theory — enables people to learn within the same (virtual) environment where they will be expected to employ their skills.
-This method imbues a sense of presence, ensuring that learners feel like they are making decisions in a recognizable space and giving the brain an opportunity to connect neurons
+Immersive learning enables people to learn within the same virtual environment where they will be expected to employ their skills.
+This method imbues a sense of presence, ensuring that learners feel like they are making decisions in a recognizable space and giving the brain an opportunity to connect neurons.

 The VR format also enables organizations to measure how well people are learning within the immersive environment by gathering particular kinds of data and analytics, thus elevating the ability to glean insights into people’s behavior.